-In this Partial Action Plan 10, LMDC allocated \$4,200,000 to Port Authority for the Yonker's Ferry Service Program to enhance Lower Manhattan Ferry Service to Yonkers, with possible extension to Haverstraw in New York's northern suburbs.
+In this Partial Action Plan 10, LMDC has allocated \$4,200,000 to Port Authority for the Yonker's Ferry Service Program to enhance Lower Manhattan ferry service to Yonkers, with possible extension to Haverstraw in New York's northern suburbs.
 LMDC worked with the Port Authority, Westchester County, and Rockland County in coordinating other sources of funds for ferry terminal improvements and operating subsidies.
-This project concluded and in March 2018 the residual activity balance was reallocated to the Performing Arts Center activity in Partial Action Plan 11, thus closing this activity.
+These funds included an appropriation earmarked by Congress for Yonkers and Haverstraw ferry service.